One of the three drugs responsible for creating the deadly U.S. opioid epidemic other than prescription pain pills and heroin is fentanyl.

 The brain has receptors that work with endorphins.
 Opiates work like endorphins on these receptors but are stronger than what the brain produces.
-Opiates create a numbing effect, pleasure, relaxation and even a sense of euphoria, but can also slow or even stop breathing.
-The feeling of euphoria and numbing might create habits and addictions.
+Opiates create a numbing effect, pleasure, relaxation, and even a sense of euphoria but can also slow or even stop breathing.
+The feeling of joy and numbing might create habits and addictions.
 Decreased breathing can be dangerous or even lethal.

 What is Fentanyl

 Fentanyl is a powerful synthetic opioid that is up to 99 times more potent than morphine and up to 60 times more potent than heroin.
-It is both a prescribed drug, as well as a drug that is at times made and used illegally.
-When prescribed by a doctor, fentanyl can be given as a shot by a nurse, as lozenges that are sucked like cough drops or as patches on the skin.
+It is both a prescribed drug and a drug that is at times made and used illegally.
+Doctor prescribed fentanyl can be given as lozenges that are sucked like cough drops or as patches on the skin.

 What are medical uses for Fentanyl?

 Fentanyl is a powerful synthetic opiate that is up to 99 times more potent than morphine and up to 60 times more potent than heroin.
-It is both a prescribed drug, as well as a drug that is at times made and used illegally.
-When prescribed by a doctor, fentanyl can be given as a shot by a nurse, as lozenges that are sucked like cough drops or as patches on the skin.
+It is both a prescribed drug and a drug that is at times made and used illegally.
+When prescribed by a doctor, fentanyl can be by a nurse as tablets that are sucked like cough drops or as patches on the skin.

-Medicinal fentanyl comes in a number of different forms and strengths including:
+Medicinal fentanyl comes in several different forms and strengths, including:

 transdermal patches (Durogesic® and generic versions)